Eternal Father,

 questions in 7:7: “What

 should we say then?
-That the Law itself is sin?”
+That the Law itself is sin?” and another rhetorical

 question in 7:13.
 After